23.01.2026

 Advantages:

-• Opens opportunities for students: Educational loans allow more students to pursue the ACCA program without having to wait until they save the funds.
-This is important given the increasing ACCA fees each year.
+• Creates opportunities for pupils: Learning loans allow a wider range of pupils to undertake the ACCA programme without having to delay until they have saved up the funds.
+This is becoming ever more vital in light of annual ACCA fees increases.

-• Low-interest rates: PTPTN offers a 1% interest rate, while MAA provides zero interest during the study period.
-Yayasan Peneraju operates without interest.
+• Low-interest rates: PTPTN charges a minimal interest rate of about 1%, whilst MAA does not apply any interest, during study period.
+Yayasan Peneraju works without interest.

-• Flexible repayment periods: MAA provides 11 years, and Peneraju offers up to 18 years, allowing borrowers to adjust payments based on their income capacity.
+• Flexible repayment periods: MAA offers a repayment period of 11 years, whilst Peneraju provides borrowers with the flexibility to repay up to 18 years based on their ability to pay.

 Disadvantages:

-• Strict requirements and guarantors: MAA loans require two guarantors and only cover tuition fees, while Peneraju is limited to Bumiputera.
-This restricts access for some students.
+• Stricter requirements and guarantors as most MAA loans would require two guarantors and only pay for tuition fees, peneraju is only for bumiputera while PTPTN is available for everyone

 • Long-term commitment: The long repayment period (up to 20 years for PTPTN) means borrowers may carry debt for an extended period.

-• Hidden costs: Microloans like the RM500 Instant Loan offer immediate convenience, but some providers may charge high-interest rates or hidden fees.
-Users should be cautious and read the terms carefully.
+• Hidden costs: Microloans such as the RM500 Instant Loan offer immediate cash, but beware of lenders that charge high-interest or hidden costs at your back.
+Always read the terms.

 • MAA Credit Berhad:

-1. Register at Imperium International College (IIC) and ACCA.
-This loan is only available for full-time students at IIC.
+1. Register at IIC and ACCA.
+Only for full time at IIC.

-2. Complete the loan application form on the MAA website and pay the stamp fee of RM185 and confirmation fee of RM10.
+2. Fill in the loan application form on the MAA website and pay the stamp fee of RM185 and confirmation fee of RM10.

-3. Prepare necessary documents such as a copy of your ID card, IIC offer letter, academic transcripts, and two guarantor letters (one family member and one non-family member).
+3. Ensure that you have the following documents ready: a photocopy of your ID card, IIC offer letter, academic transcripts and two other letters of guarantee (one from a family member and one from someone who isn’t).

-4. Submit the application and wait for approval.
-The loan is automatically approved as long as the student meets ACCA entry requirements.
+4. Once the application is submitted, wait for approval.
+The loan is automatically approved if you meet the ACCA entry requirements.

 • Yayasan Peneraju:

-1. Visit the Peneraju application portal and select the appropriate package (Silver, Gold, or Platinum).
+1. Go to the Peneraju application portal and select a package Silver / Gold / Platinum.

-2. Complete the personal and academic information, including a copy of MyKad, bank account, offer letter from the approved learning institution, and proof of not receiving other Peneraju financing.
+2. Complete the personal and academic information, and attach a copy of your MyKad, bank account number, offer letter from the approved learning institution, and proof that you have not received other Peneraju financing.

-3. Submit the application and wait for evaluation.
-Successful applicants will be briefed on the contract and repayment schedule.
+3. Submit your application and wait for evaluation after submission.
+Successful applicants will be given a briefing on the contract and repayment terms.

 • PTPTN:

-1. Open an SSPN account and make an initial deposit.
+1. First, open an SSPN account and deposit an initial amount.

-2. Complete the online application form through the PTPTN portal with personal details, course details, and institution information.
+2. Complete the online application form via the PTPTN portal with your information, course details, and institution information.

-3. Prepare supporting documents such as a copy of MyKad, institution offer letter, academic transcripts, and a copy of the SSPN receipt.
+3. Then, attach your MyKad, institution offer letter, academic transcripts, and upload a copy of the receipt for the SSPN opening.

 4. Submit the application and wait for approval.
 The first payment is usually transferred directly to the educational institution.
 Repayment begins 12 months after graduation.